The financial advice we’re all given from a young age? Save money.

 Simple vs. compounding interest

-There are two types of interest you may earn on your savings: simple or compound.
+You can earn two types of interest on your savings: simple or compound.

 How to calculate interest in a savings account

-To determine how much savings interest you will earn, you want to pay attention to the annual percentage yield, or APY.
-This is the rate of interest earned on a deposit over a year.
+To determine how much savings interest you will earn, you want to pay attention to the annual percentage yield (APY).
+This is the rate of interest earned on a deposit over a year factoring in compounding.
 And yes, the higher your APY, the better.

 Choose a savings account with a high interest rate

-Choose a savings account with interest compounded daily
+Choose a savings account with interest that compounds daily

 Choose a savings account with no monthly fees